WorkRoutine/OpenDevice/fs/debugfs/README.md

     This function will create a dirent on `/sys/kernel/debug/`.
 When invoked, it will return a `struct dentry`, this struction hold the dirent information, program will set it as root dirent for debugfs.
 On the tree, we can create more file under root dirent.
+More information see `base.c`

   * debugfs_create_file